 Automations (beta)

-Create and manage GovTribe AI automations that run on schedules or supported workspace events.
+Create and manage GovTribe AI automations that run on schedules or supported workspace events, with optional email notifications.

 Click Automations, or open GovTribe AI and choose Automations.